westpoint-robotics/usma_baxter/README.md

 # usma_baxter
-### Instructions on how to bringup the EECS Baxter robot
+### Instructions on how to setup a workstation and bringup the EECS Baxter robot

 #### 1. Follow instructions on [Rethink Robotics wiki](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup) until Step 6